 |8.||Hasselblad X1D II||Y||stereo / mono||Y||Y||-||3.0||Y||-||-|

 |15.||Pentax K-70||Y||stereo / mono||Y||-||mini||2.0||Y||-||-|

 It is notable that the GFX 50S offers wifi support, while the K-3 II does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the GFX 50S and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the GFX 50S does not have a direct predecessor.
+Both the GFX 50S and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The K-3 II was replaced by the Pentax K-3 III, while the GFX 50S was followed by the Fujifilm GFX 50S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.